gaining/Resetter/README.md

 - migrate to python3 and pyqt5
 - more reset options
 - support more debian based distro - progressing well
-- stabilize resetter - very stable so far
+- stabilize resetter

 # Donate
 2000+ downloads but not yet any donation amount by anyone :(

-Please show your support by donating a small amount if this app has helped you.
+Please show your support by donating Resetter has helped you.
-If you're feeling generous though, I will greatly appreciate it.
-If you'd like your name to be on the donators list, I can arrange for that as well.
+If you'd like your name to be on the donors list, I can arrange for that as well.

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8FET8RGU2ZKQ8)